jenkinsci/checks-api-plugin/README.md

 ![GitHub Status](docs/images/github-status.png)

-By listening to the Jenkins builds, this plugin will automatically publish statuses (pending, in progress, and completed) to different SCM platforms based on the remote repository the build is using.
+This plugin defines extension points to publish statuses to different SCM platforms.

+It depends on the implementation to decide whether to skip them and what name to use.

+If enabled, the statuses will be published in different stages of a Jenkins build (enters the queue, checkouts, and completes).

 ### Pipeline Usage